spglobal-spark/Zeroheight/ComponentGuidelines.md

-# Component Guidelines
-This is how we automate component guidelines
-- Bullet 1
-- Bullet 2
-- Bullet 3

 ## Labels (Buttons, Hyperlinks, Headings, etc.) Follow Case Guidelines
 - Title Case (5 words or less) or Sentence case (6 words or more).
 - Note: exceptions are allowed to keep the labels on the page consistent